 Safety and other considerations

 The potential side effects related to the use of fluoroquinolones limit their use in some patients.
 Pregnant women should not be managed with ciprofloxacin owing to the association between quinolones and cartilage toxicity (as demonstrated in animal studies).
-QT interval prolongation is also associated with their use, requiring caution in those with existing arrhythmias or taking concurrent QT-prolonging medicines, such as macrolides and SSRIs,,.
+QT interval prolongation is also associated with their use, requiring caution in those with existing arrhythmias or taking concurrent QT-prolonging medicines, such as macrolides and selective serotonin reuptake inhibitors,,.
 Tendonitis and tendon rupture have been observed within 48 hours of commencing treatment, as well as potentially irreversible peripheral neuropathies.
 A 2018 study aimed to measure the risk of tendon rupture with fluoroquinolones, estimating an addition of 2.9 tendon ruptures per 10,000 patients per year.
 This figure increased to 5.6 ruptures in patients aged over 60 years.
 Furthermore, case reports have suggested that fluoroquinolones may reduce the seizure threshold in patients predisposed to seizures; however, this association is debated,,.

 The European Medicines Agency (EMA) released guidance in 2018 and 2019 recommending restricted use of fluoroquinolones in patients aged over 60 years and those with concurrent kidney disease, among others.
 While there are documented risks, they must be weighed against the benefits of treating the infection with a single dose of a susceptible agent.

 There is widespread resistance to ciprofloxacin in England and Wales.
 In 2018, 40% of gonorrhoea isolates analysed by GRASP were resistant, an increase of 6.2% since 2016.
 For this reason, ciprofloxacin is only used when sensitivity can be guaranteed.